- What is the COAP Fund?

-The Cornell Open-Access Publication (COAP) Fund is a pilot project to support new experiments in scholarly publishing.
-COAP supports faculty members who want to make their journal articles free to all readers immediately upon publication by paying reasonable publication and submission fees required of open-access journals.
-COAP is part of the Compact for Open-Access Publishing Equity.
+The Cornell Open-Access Publication (COAP) Fund is a program to support new experiments in scholarly publishing.
+COAP supports Cornell authors who want to make their scholarly work available to all readers immediately upon publication by paying reasonable publication and submission fees required of many open access publication venues.
+COAP is affiliated with the Compact for Open-Access Publishing Equity.

 The Compact for Open-Access Publishing Equity is a consortium of universities that have committed to supporting new business models for scholarly publishing by “underwriting reasonable publication charges for articles written by its faculty and published in fee-based open-access journals and for which other institutions would not be expected to provide funds.”

-COAP is jointly funded by the Provost and Cornell University Library.
+COAP is funded by the Cornell University Library.

 No. Authors are free to publish wherever they want.
-Their choice is only restricted if they wish to apply for COAP funds to support open-access publication.
-If they wish to use COAP funds, then they must select a journal that complies with the program’s eligibility requirements.
+Their choice is only restricted if they wish to apply for COAP funds to support open access publication.
+If they wish to use COAP funds, then they must select a publication venue that complies with the program’s eligibility requirements.

 See the COPE site for a current list of COPE signatories.

 Non-tenured faculty members, academic staff members, and graduate, professional, and undergraduate students affiliated with Cornell’s Ithaca campus.
 At this time, authors affiliated with other parts of Cornell are not eligible for COAP support.
 At present, Cornell alumni are generally not eligible unless they are currently employed or attending graduate school at Cornell.
 Authors who completed the research underlying their publication while at Cornell, but have left the University by time of publication, may be eligible for COAP support; eligibility is decided on a case-by-case basis.

 What is eligible for funding?